iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 For any choice of $$\alpha > 1$$ and $$\delta > 0$$.
 Different values of $$\alpha$$ give us different tradeoffs - looking at the bound, larger $$\alpha$$ values may work better for small $$\delta$$.

-Given that the Gaussian mechanism satisfies RDP for an infinite list of alphas and that each $$\alpha$$ gives rise to an an infinite list of $$(\varepsilon, \delta)$$-DP algorithms, a naturally arising question is: which $$\alpha$$ should we pick.
-Again the answer here is leveraging automatic solvers to find the best possible $$\alpha$$ for us.
+Given that the Gaussian mechanism satisfies RDP for an infinite list of alphas and that each $$\alpha$$ gives rise to an infinite list of $$(\varepsilon, \delta)$$-DP algorithms.
+A naturally arising question is: which $$\alpha$$ should we pick.
+Again, the answer lies in leveraging automatic solvers to find the best possible $$\alpha$$ for us.
 For example, if we want to calculate the DP privacy guarantee of the $$T$$ times composition of the Gaussian mechanism, a typical workflow for using these automatic solvers is to give them the noise level $$\sigma$$, the sensitivity $$\Delta_f$$ of the function we are trying to make DP, and the number of times $$T$$ we are composing this mechanism.
 Then, through a mixture of symbolic and numerical solutions, the solver will aim to find the best possible $$\varepsilon$$ for a given $$\delta$$ by trying a long list of candidate alphas.
 Another possible workflow is to give the solver the $$\varepsilon, \delta, \Delta_f$$, and $$T$$ and then to get the smallest possible $$\sigma$$ needed.
 All of this in the hope of getting the tightest possible bounds.
-Thus, the theme of using numerical method, which we first saw with the Analytic Gaussian mechanism, strikes back.
+Thus, the theme of using numerical methods, which we first saw with the Analytic Gaussian mechanism, strikes back.
 Throughout this blog, we will be using the RDP accounting tools of Google dp-accounting library <d-footnote>Check https://pypi.org/project/dp-accounting Tighter DP accounting can be possible by using the Privacy Loss Distribution (PLD) accounting tools of the library, which leverages <d-cite key=doroshenko2022connect></d-cite>.
 For the experiments, we used the RDP accountant to stay closer to the content.</d-footnote>.

 #### A second try at DP training: